AldoFusterTurpin/books-downloader/README.md

 # books-downloader-Python
-Python program that allows you to download with ease books from the Spring webpage.
+Python program that allows you to download with ease books from the Springer webpage.

 ## Requirements:<br>
 - This folder